Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Methods

 In our framework, the time-local component of the self-energy is identified with the time-dependent Hartree term plus the static GW contribution, namely, the screened-exchange and Coulomb-hole terms known collectively as the COHSEX approximation \cite{Hedin1965, Bruneval2006}.
 We denote these as $\Delta \Sigma^{\text{H}}(t)$ and $\Delta \Sigma^{\text{GW}}(t)$, respectively.

 These contributions correspond to the first and third diagrams in Fig.~\ref{fig:diagrams}(b).
 Their time dependence arises from the evolution of electronic occupations and polarizations, which modify both the charge density and the static screening.
-The explicit expressions for $\Delta \Sigma^{\text{H}}(t)$ and $\Delta \Sigma^{\text{GW}}(t)$ are given in Eqs.~\eqref{eq:Hartree_self_energy_variation},~\eqref{eq:Delta_sigma_GW_diag}, and \eqref{eq:Delta_Sigma_offdiag}.
+The explicit expressions for $\Delta \Sigma^{\text{H}}(t)$ and $\Delta \Sigma^{\text{GW}}(t)$ are given in Eqs.(S23), (S28) and (S30) in the Supplementary Information.

 We emphasize that the Hartree self-energy includes only inhomogeneous ($\vb{G} \neq 0$) contributions, as the homogeneous ($\vb{G} = 0$) component vanishes due to overall charge neutrality.
 Consequently, the Hartree variation contributes only in the presence of local-field effects.